Skip to main content

 At the heart of this architecture are hormones and peptides.
 These are sophisticated information molecules, the body’s internal courier service, delivering critical instructions to every cell.
 Hormones like testosterone orchestrate broad, systemic processes, from building muscle and bone to regulating mood and cognitive focus.

-Peptides, shorter chains of amino acids, often carry more specific, targeted messages, such as instructing the to release other hormones or signaling tissues to begin repair processes.
+Peptides, shorter chains of amino acids, often carry more specific, targeted messages, such as instructing the pituitary gland to release other hormones or signaling tissues to begin repair processes.
 Both are fundamental components of a complex, self-regulating network designed to maintain equilibrium, a state of dynamic balance known as homeostasis.

 The Body’s Command Center